Deemed Resident Trust

-- When a resident trust pools it income to calculate the foreign income tax payable in the country where it is resident for a given taxation year, it must not include its income from Canadian sources.
+- If a resident trust pools its income to calculate the foreign income tax payable in the country where it is resident for a given taxation year, it must not include its income from Canadian sources.

 - All foreign income of a deemed resident trust is deemed to be from the foreign country in which the trust is resident at the end of the taxation year or immediately before the trust ceased to exist (if it ceased to exist in the year), and all foreign income tax paid by the trust for the year is deemed to have been paid to the government of that country.

 Such a trust will therefore have to file the Trust Income Tax Return (form TP-646-V) and RL-16 slips (see courtesy translation RL-16-T) if it has a resident contributor or both a resident beneficiary and a connected contributor at the end of the taxation year.
 The trust and each resident contributor or beneficiary are solidarily liable in matters pertaining to the trust's fiscal rights and obligations.

 The following two elections may be made to decrease the tax burden of a deemed resident trust: